Fourier series: Fourier-Stieltjes series

+called the Fourier-Stieltjes coefficients of $F$.
+As the distributional derivative of $F$ is a Radon measure, it is subject to the Lebesgue decomposition and can be expressed as $dF = F'dx + dF_s$.
+If $dF_s = 0$ the expression reduces to the original definition of the Fourier coefficients, hence a Fourier series is a Fourier-Stieltjes series.

+The question whether or not $\mu$ exists for a given sequence of $c_n$ forms the basis of the trigonometric moment problem.

+The Fourier series can be generalized still further from measures to distributions.
+If the Fourier coefficients are determined by a distribution $F \in \mathcal{D}'$ then the series is sometimes described as a Fourier-Schwartz series.

+While it is often extremely difficult to decide whether a given series is a Fourier or a Fourier-Stieltjes series, deciding whether or not it is a Fourier-Schwartz series is relatively trivial.

 Fourier series on a square

 We can also define the Fourier series for functions of two variables $x$ and $y$ in the square $[-\pi,\pi]\times[-\pi,\pi]$:

 Aside from being useful for solving partial differential equations such as the heat equation, one notable application of Fourier series on the square is in image compression.
 In particular, the JPEG image compression standard uses the two-dimensional discrete cosine transform, a discrete form of the Fourier cosine transform, which uses only cosine as the basis function.

 For two-dimensional arrays with a staggered appearance, half of the Fourier series coefficients disappear, due to additional symmetry.